Fannie Douglass Smith: Early life

 Fannie Douglass Smith was born in Middletown, Ohio, on August 3, 1865, the daughter of George Cooper Smith and Emily J. Leadman.
-While she was yet a child, her parents moved to Hamilton, Ohio.
+When she was a child, her parents moved to Hamilton, Ohio.

 She was educated in the public schools of Hamilton.

 Career

 After leaving school Fannie Douglass Smith devoted her attention for some time to music, taking a course of vocal instruction in the College of Music in Cincinnati, Ohio.
-She had a fine soprano voice and was a leading member of the Methodist Episcopal Church choir of Hamilton.
+She reportedly had a fine soprano voice and was a leading member of the Methodist Episcopal Church choir of Hamilton.
 She had a local reputation as a singer, and her vocal gifts gave great promise for her future success in that line.

 She held the routine of society reporter on the Hamilton Daily Democrat, where she gained considerable reputation.

 She was a member of the Unity Club, the leading literary club of Hamilton, and she frequently contributed to the musical as well as the literary parts of its programs.